-If your overweight dog has been on a dog weight-loss diet and the needle on the scale won’t budge, you might be feeling pretty frustrated and ready to give up.
+If your overweight dog has been on a dog weight-loss diet but the needle on the scale won’t budge, you might be feeling frustrated and ready to give up.
 But don’t let your dog fall off the diet wagon just yet.

 Dog weight loss is usually a simple case of math.
-In order to stimulate the body to tap into fat stores for energy, the calories your dog consumes must be less than the calories he expends through exercise or normal physiological functions, such as digestion, powering his internal organs or making hormones.
+In order to stimulate the body to tap into fat stores for energy, the number of calories your dog consumes must be less than the number of calories they expend through exercise or normal physiological functions, such as digestion, powering their internal organs or making hormones.

 Don’t worry—canine calorie counting for dogs is much easier than for humans because dogs typically eat just one thing: kibble.
 Note: If you feed your dog a varied diet, it might be easier for you to stick to dry dog food during the weight loss phase.

 When creating a diet for dogs, your veterinarian can tell you exactly how much to feed your dog.
 From there, just follow their instructions.
 Don’t forget to add any dog treats into the overall daily calorie count!